 Paediatric Population: Zoladex is not indicated for use in children.

 Method of administration: For correct administration of Zoladex, see Patient Counselling Information.

 The instruction card has to be read prior to administration.

 Caution is needed when administering Zoladex into anterior abdominal wall due to the proximity of underlying inferior epigastric artery and its branches.

 Extra care to be given to patients with a low BMI or who are receiving anticoagulation medication (see Precautions.)

 Care should be taken to ensure injection is given subcutaneously, using the technique described in the instruction card.
 Do not penetrate into a blood vessel, muscle or peritoneum.

 In the event of the need to surgically remove a Zoladex implant, it may be localised by ultrasound.

-For special precautions for disposal and other handling see Cautions for Usage.
+For special precautions for disposal and other handling see Special precautions for disposal and other handling under Cautions for Usage.